 Q: Can someone else return equipment for me?

 A: Yes.
-If you need to have someone else return your equipment, they need to be aware of any missing and/or broken parts of the equipment.
+If you need to have someone else return your equipment, they need to be aware of any missing and/or broken parts of the equipment and have their OneCard or an ID available for identification.
 You will be billed and notified via email of any missing and/or broken parts, late fines, and/or any other issues with the equipment.